Open-STEM/XRPUsersGuide/course/dashboard.rst

    display on the web page like a game controller dashboard.

-To start the web server running you should define all the displayed values, user buttons, and driver panel, that start the web server.
+To start the web server running you should define all the displayed values, user buttons, and driver panel, then start the web server.

 XRPLib will create and start a web server using the robot built-in WiFi connectivity when the Webserver class method: